radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 # Acknowledgements

 Thanks to the many reviewers and commenters for raising topics to discuss, and for providing insight into the issues related to increasing the security of RADIUS.
-In no particular order, thanks to Margart Cullen, Alexander Clouter, and Josh Howlett.
+In no particular order, thanks to Margaret Cullen, Alexander Clouter, and Josh Howlett.

 # Changelog